O'Hare Transfer station: Multi Modal Facility

 The Multi Modal Facility (MMF) is an intermodal station serving the Airport Transit System, a people mover serving O'Hare Airport, and three Pace buses (including the Pulse Dempster Line); the station serves as the terminus of the ATS and the three Pace buses.
 It is located west of the O'Hare Transfer station at the other side of the parking garage and east of US 12/US 45 (Mannheim Road).
 The station opened on November 7, 2018; however, the ATS did not connect to the newly-opened station.
 The ATS was closed on January 8, 2019, to reconstruct the entire system as well as to extend the line to the facility.
-It was originally scheduled to reopen in fall 2019; however, the reopening date was delayed by two years due to supply issues caused by the COVID-19 pandemic and contract disputes.
+It was originally scheduled to reopen in fall 2019; however, the reopening date was delayed by two years due to contract disputes and later supply issues caused by the COVID-19 pandemic.
 The ATS reopened on November 3, 2021, under a limited schedule; the people mover returned to its full schedule on April 18, 2022.
 Since the reopening, the ATS connects to the MMF.